Read information about our most frequently-asked questions.

 The fire severely damaged the trickling filters so we lost a critical part of our wastewater treatment process.
 As a result, poorer quality effluent was discharged into the oxidation ponds, so the ponds began to smell.
 If you remember Bromley in the 1960s and 70s, that smell would be very familiar.

-Churning additional oxygen into the wastewater is key to improving the quality of the effluent being discharged to the oxidation ponds.
-We have sourced aerators from different parts of the world to do this and have converted two of the plant’s four clarifiers into aeration basins using this equipment.
+Churning additional oxygen into the wastewater is key to improving the quality of the water within the oxidation ponds.
+In May 2023 we completed the installation of the 16 aerators to provide this oxygen.

-Now that more, better-quality wastewater is flowing into the ponds, the ponds are recovering, but at a slower-than-expected rate.
+Now that more, better-quality wastewater is flowing into the ponds, we are only seeing it occasionally struggle over the cooler months.

 Air-quality testing